AqibMukhtar/in-memory-otp/README.md

 ```javascript
 otp.startOTPTimer(new Date().getTime());
 ```
+## otp.setOTPDigits(noOfDigits)
+This function set the number of digits of OTP generated.
+This is an optional method, by default the number of digits is set to 4.

 ## otp.generateOTP(uniqueIndentifierOfUser, expirayTimeInMinutes)
 This function generates and returns the OTP against the unique identifier of the user/customer.
 Its first parameter is the identifier and send parameter is the amount of time (in minutes) for which we want to generate OTP.